BeingFreelancer

 Red Flag #1: "This is a simple/easy/quick task."

-This is the single most common red flag in freelancing.
 If the task is so simple, why isn't the client doing it themselves?
-By explicitly categorizing the work as "easy," the client is preemptively negotiating your rate down.

 Red Flag #2: The Promise of Future Work

 "We are looking for someone to do this trial project for $10.
-If we like your work, there will be endless ongoing projects at your normal rate."
+If we like your work, there will be endless ongoing projects at your normal rate!"

-This is almost never true.
 Clients who respect your talent will respect it from day one.
-Offering a discounted "trial" is a tactic used by clients who simply want cheap work.
-Evaluate every project based on its standalone financial viability.
-If you cannot make a profit on the trial alone, do not accept it.
+Offering a highly discounted "trial" is a common tactic used by bottom-feeder clients who want cheap work.
+They cycle through freelancers, promising "future work" to each one in exchange for a discount today.

-Use the Client Red Flag Analyzer →
+Open the Client Red Flag Analyzer →

 Red Flag #3: Unpaid Spec Work

-A legitimate client will evaluate your portfolio and past reviews.
-If they want a custom trial, they should pay a small fixed rate for that specific trial milestone.
-Never do custom work for a client before an escrow contract is funded.
+A legitimate client evaluates your generalized portfolio and your past reviews.
+If they want a custom trial for their specific brand, they should pay a small, fixed rate.

-Red Flag #5: Unlimited Revisions
+Red Flag #4: Unlimited Revisions

 Conclusion

 The ability to say "No" is the true mark of a senior freelancer.
 You are interviewing the client just as much as they are interviewing you.
-Trust your gut.
-If a job posting makes you feel undervalued or anxious, close the tab.
-There are millions of clients in the world—you don't need to work with the bad ones.